popphp/pop-image/README.md

 * Layer
 * Type

-With each of these, you can perform advanced image processing manipulation on an image.
+With each of these, you can perform advanced image processing on an image.
 If a feature doesn't exist yet, you can extend these classes to add your own custom features.

+Here are some example use cases:

 ```php
 use Pop\Image\Image;